Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: The proofs

-where we abuse notation and denote the tableaux and the partition by the same symbol.
-Thus, in our notation, dominant integral $\glm$-weights $\lambda$ are in bijective correspondence with tableaux with at most $m$ rows, but with any possible (finite) number of columns.
+where we abuse notation and denote the Young diagram and the partition by the same symbol.
+Thus, in our notation, dominant integral $\glm$-weights $\lambda$ are in bijective correspondence with Young diagram with at most $m$ rows, but with any possible (finite) number of columns.